The United States Is Close To A Recession

 Reality:

-We also have near 20 trillion dollars in GDP and 125 trillion dollars in financial assets and GDP combined.
-We are borrower rates near all-time lows, and the Dollar is still king dollar around the world.
+We also have nearly 20 trillion dollars in GDP and 125 trillion dollars in financial assets and GDP combined.
+We have borrower rates near all-time lows, and the Dollar is still the king dollar worldwide.

 For those of you still eager to belie that a recession is just around the corner, here are some real things to look for:

-1. Find a significant sector that has a high multiplier and his heavily over-invested.
+1. Find a significant sector with a high multiplier that is heavily over-invested.
 You can’t have a recession without this.

 2. Look for leading economic indicators to fall for 4-6 consecutive months.